MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Ownership of the customer profiles is determined based on mappings that are configured in the Unify step:

 1. Go to **Data** > **Unify** > **Business units**
-2. Select the column that identifies the business unit for each entity that contributes to unification.
+2. Under **Business unit data separation**, select the column that identifies the business unit for each entity that contributes to unification.
-3. Specify the mapping between the values in the columns that were selected above and business unit teams.
+3. Under **Associate customer profiles with business units**, specify the mapping between the values in the columns that were selected above and business unit teams.
 For example, 'A' maps to the A business unit team, 'B' maps to the B business unit team, etc.

 ![Screenshot of business unit mappings](media/BU_mappings.png) *Screenshot of business unit mapping.*